leucos/ansible-tuto/step-13/README.md

 browsers to hit our backend servers directly.

 For this, we will write two new roles : a ssh role and and iptables role.
-So this step will be a bit longer that the previous ones.
+So this part will be a bit longer that the previous ones, and will span several steps.
 Grab some coffee, here we go.

 # Writing the ssh server role